aiven/devportal/docs/platform/concepts/cloud-security.rst

 Time synchronization
 --------------------

-All Aiven backend and customer services are configured to use trusted NTP servers of that cloud provider where the service is deployed.
+All Aiven backend and customer services are configured to use trusted NTP (Network Time Protocol) servers of the respective cloud provider where each service is deployed.